TedTschopp/tedt.org/_work-in-progress/Social Combat.md

 ### The Effects of Roleplaying

-SIFRP is a roleplaying game, and therefore, strong portrayals of your character, as well as convincing arguments, can and do have an effect on intrigues.
+The Märchin Engine is a roleplaying game, and therefore, strong portrayals of your character, as well as convincing arguments, can and do have an effect on intrigues.
 Good roleplaying modifies your chances by granting bonus dice, usually one or two, but sometimes as many as three for extremely convincing performances.
 Naturally, some roleplaying sequences may result in saying the absolute wrong thing at the wrong time, which may affect a character’s efforts by removing bonus dice or imposing a flat penalty of –1 to –5, depending on the seriousness of the gaffe.

 Not all groups include thespians or aspiring actors, and some players may be reluctant to participate in such an immersive roleplaying scene.
 The Narrator should not penalize such players if they are not suited for this sort of game.
 Players may modify their chances by using Destiny Points and bonus dice drawn from specialties as normal.